Wanted Concord man assaults deputy, tries to flee arrest: Sheriff

 ALEXANDER COUNTY, N.C.
-(QUEEN CITY NEWS) – A wanted Concord man assaulted a deputy and tried to flee an arrest this week, the Alexannder County Sheriff’s Office announced.
+(QUEEN CITY NEWS) – A wanted Concord man assaulted a deputy and tried to flee an arrest this week, the Alexander County Sheriff’s Office announced.

-Deputies located a suspicious vehicle Sunday around 6 p.m. on Pop Davis Road in the Taylorsville area.
-34-year-old Concord resident Dustin Wheeler was the occupant and records showed he had outstanding warrants on driving-related issues, the sheriff’s report stated.

-As deputies were attempting to arrest Wheeler, he assaulted a deputy and attempted to flee into the woods, the report stated.
-A K-9 was able t track down Wheeler and he was arrested and faces charges including resisting and assault on an officer.

 BE THE FIRST TO KNOW: Sign up here for QC News Alerts and get breaking news sent straight to your inbox